-You might have heard of professional athletes such as LeBron James and Rafael Soriano using hyperbaric oxygen therapy (HBOT) to improve their healing time and enhance their performance.
+You might have heard of professional athletes using hyperbaric oxygen therapy (HBOT) to improve their healing time and enhance their performance.
 But what is HBOT and who benefits from it the most?

 Patients who use HBOT breathe pure oxygen in a pressurized chamber to improve their body’s ability to heal.
 Under these conditions, the lungs can gather more oxygen than would be possible if treated with pure oxygen at normal air pressure.
 When blood carries this extra oxygen throughout a patient’s body, it helps fight bacteria, and stimulate growth factors and stem calls, all of which promote healing.

 Athletes turn to HBOT to combat the strain their physically demanding jobs put on their bodies.
 Injuries are common among all athletes, and this can affect their quality of life as well as their performance.